MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/netsecurity/Set-NetFirewallHyperVProfile.md

 ```

 ### -DefaultInboundAction
-Specifies how to filter inbound traffic which does not match any Hyper-V firewall rules.
+Specifies how to filter inbound traffic that does not match any Hyper-V firewall rules.
 The acceptable values for this parameter are: NotConfigured, Allow, or Block.

 - Block: Blocks inbound network traffic that does not match an inbound rule.